Hull and East Riding Children's Neurodiversity Service

 To access the service, you can call on 01482 222220 or pop into the Calvert Centre, 110a Calvert Lane, Hull, HU4 6BH.

 You can also email the team on firstname.lastname@example.org.

 The link to the website is: https://www.chcpcic.org.uk/chcp-services/carers/pages/contact-us

 National Autistic Society Hull and East Riding Services

 Empowering families facing autism, mental health and educational barriers in Hull and East Yorkshire

 ADHD Support and Guidance

-If you believe the young person, you know is mentally unwell and seeking specific support for anxiety; low mood, and or possible other mental ill health concerns a referral can be made on-line by an involved professional, parents/carers can call the service to make a referral and self-referrals can be made by young people aged 16-18 years by calling the Hull and East Riding Contact Point service on 01482 303688.
-This Contact Point telephone number is to be used for mental health crisis support Monday to Friday’s 09:00 to 17:00.
+If you believe the young person, you know is mentally unwell and seeking specific support for anxiety; low mood, and or possible other mental ill health concerns a referral can be made on-line by an involved professional, parents/carers can call the service to make a referral and self-referrals can be made by young people aged 16-18 years by calling Contact Point on 01482 303688, Monday to Friday: 9am-5pm (excluding bank holidays).

 Please see below a range of information about other services that could help and support you, the latest version of our Frequently Asked Questions about the service and the service improvement plan from our Stakeholder Service Review Session (May 2022) ‘We said, We did, We will’.